 This investment means that Growing Power can expand mobile markets into some of the most underserved communities on the west and south sides of Chicago, including North Lawndale, Austin, Garfield Park, Washington Park, Englewood, Roseland, Woodlawn, Grand Boulevard, Fuller Park and South Shore.
 The buses will make stops at health clinics, schools, day care centers, farmers markets, parks, housing complexes and other community sites to bring fresh, locally grown produce to community residents.

-Special thanks to the City of Chicago and the USDA for their sponsorship.
+Special thanks to Barilla US, the City of Chicago and Chicago Transit Authority for their sponsorship.